-If you do not have traditional qualifications, you may be eligible for entry on the basis of Accredited Prior (Experiential) Learning (APL/APEL).
+If you do not have traditional qualifications, you may be eligible for entry on the basis of Recognition of prior learning (RPL).
 We also consider applications for entry with advanced standing.

 Programme aim(s)

 BA (Hons) Criminology is the path for students who wish to become critically engaged and aware individuals who are more able to have a meaningful impact on their world and who possess the knowledge and skills to work with police forces, governments, and any other organisation to do so.